 - Cracks in the garbage disposal body

 Some disposals are connected to the dishwasher, which allows for self-cleaning.
-This spot often experiences leaks as well.
+This spot commonly experiences leaks as well.

 These malfunctions can be repaired except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer a lot of time to locate and make simple repairs, so include that in the cost when choosing to tackle the problem by yourself.
+It can take a DIYer an entire afternoon to locate and make simple repairs, so include that in the cost when choosing to tackle the problem on your own.

-Having an Expert technician like one from BW/Cook Service Experts Heating & Air Conditioning identify and repair the problem can help find other components that may be about to go out.
-That way, you won’t find yourself fixing the same disposal two weeks later.
+Having an Expert technician like one from BW/Cook Service Experts determine and repair the problem can help locate other components that may be about to go out.
+That way, you won’t find yourself dealing with the same disposal two weeks later.